jrepp/goblet/SECURITY.md

 **🚨 Your deployment is AT RISK if:**
 - Multiple users share a Goblet instance
 - Users access private repositories with different permissions
-- Multi-tenant SaaS, Terraform Cloud, or security scanning scenarios
+- Multi-tenant SaaS, automated IaC/CI tools, or security scanning scenarios

 ## Immediate Actions